 Our optometrist takes the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

 Meet Our Clearwater, FL Eye Doctor:

-Christopher K. Keats O.D received a BS in Biology from Emory University, before attending Southern College of Optometry in Memphis.
-Dr. Keats graduated as a doctor of optometry in May, 1999. and practiced in Indiana and Hernando County before purchasing Northwood Vision in 2012.
+Christopher K. Keats O.D received a Bachelor of Science in Biology from Emory University, before attending Southern College of Optometry in Memphis.
+Dr. Keats graduated as a doctor of optometry in May, 1999 and practiced in Indiana and Hernando County before purchasing Northwood Vision in 2012.

 After high school, Chris moved to Atlanta, GA to attend Emory University, graduating with a BS in Biology, with the first two years of his collegiate career at Emory’s parent school, the smaller campus, Oxford College of Emory University.

 After Emory, Chris spent one year living in Anchorage, Alaska taking classes and teaching Biology labs.
 While home at Christmas Break, he met Michaela Spoto, a Tampa native.
 In the three weeks they knew each other, Chris and Michaela fell instantly in love.
 Then it was back to Anchorage for Chris, but after five long months apart, they were reunited when Chris came home from Alaska.
 About a year later, Chris and Michaela were married on July 15, 1995.